PablooDario/Cpp-Implemented-Data-Structures/Readme.md

 |Clear          |    `O(n)`     |
 |Traverse Tree  |    `O(n)`     |

+<a id="CBT"></a>
 ## 2.2 Complete Binary Tree

 This structure consits in nodes with at most 2 childs per node parent, the difference between a normal Binary Tree, is that here you can not insert the nodes where you want, the nodes are added to the leftmost parent node that has an empty child.

-Due to this you dont have to worry about where the node goes, yo just push; the same for delete a node, the node that you delete is the deepest or the last adde.
+Due to this you dont have to worry about where the node goes, yo just push; the same for delete a node, the node that you delete is the deepest or the last added.

 **Disclaimer**: in this implementation repeated data is not allowed.